 = 2500 x US$ 9.50 – 2000 x US$ 10.00 / 2500 – 2000 units

 = 23750 – 20000 / 500

 Therefore, the marginal revenue of the additional 500 pieces is US$ 7.50 per piece of chocolate.

 Marginal Revenue and the Price Elasticity of Demand

 The increase or decrease in the demand for a product, due to a change in its price is the price elasticity of demand.
 The other variable factors, such as income or change in the taste of a consumer, should be constant.
 Demand is said to be elastic when a small change in price results in a substantial change in the demand for that product.
 A slight reduction in the price of a product may see a considerable increase in the demand for that product.
 Elasticity remains greater than 1 in such a case.

-Marginal revenue is related to price elasticity of demand.
-In case the demand is inelastic, a firm will have to reduce the prices to a considerable extent to sell more of that product.
+Marginal revenue is related to the price elasticity of demand.
+If the demand is inelastic, a firm will have to reduce the prices to a considerable extent to sell more of that product.
 In such a situation, the additional revenue for every extra unit of sale will go on decreasing.
 So beyond a point, marginal revenue will become negative.

 In the case of products with elastic demand, the marginal revenue will be positive.
 A firm can sell an additional unit of the product with a small reduction in price.
 In the case of unitary elastic demand, marginal revenue is simply the market price of the product.
 It is the case in a perfectly competitive market where an individual firm does not influence the price of a product or its quantity sold in the market.